MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDeploymentType.md

 # Get-CMDeploymentType

 ## SYNOPSIS
-Gets the deployment type of an application.
+Gets the deployment type of a Configuration Manager deployment application.

 ## SYNTAX